ctccxxd/task-control/README.md

-# Freactor Package
+# Manager Package

-This is a framework for task-dag-control-flow management with timerfd/epoll.
+This is an application library/framework for general task control-flow management.